Kevin-Robertson/Inveigh/README.md

 * __SpooferIPsReply__ - Default = All: Comma separated list of source IP addresses to respond to when spoofing with LLMNR and NBNS.
 * __SpooferIPsIgnore__ - Default = All: Comma separated list of source IP addresses to ignore when spoofing with LLMNR and NBNS.
 * __SpooferLearning__ - Default = Disabled: (Y/N) Enable/Disable LLMNR/NBNS valid host learning.
 If enabled, Inveigh will send out LLMNR/NBNS requests for any received LLMNR/NBNS requests.
 If a response is received, Inveigh will add the hostname to a spoofing blacklist.
 The valid system must respond to the protocol type that matches the protocol of the original request in order to be blacklisted.
-* __SpooferLearningDelay__ - (Interger) Time in minutes that Inveigh will delay spoofing while valid hosts are being blacklisted through SpooferLearning.
+* __SpooferLearningDelay__ - (Integer) Time in minutes that Inveigh will delay spoofing while valid hosts are being blacklisted through SpooferLearning.
-* __SpooferLearningInterval__ - Default = 30 Minutes: (Interger) Time in minutes that Inveigh wait before sending out an LLMNR/NBNS request for a hostname that has already been checked if SpooferLearning is enabled.
+* __SpooferLearningInterval__ - Default = 30 Minutes: (Integer) Time in minutes that Inveigh wait before sending out an LLMNR/NBNS request for a hostname that has already been checked if SpooferLearning is enabled.
 * __SpooferRepeat__ - Default = Enabled: (Y/N) Enable/Disable repeated LLMNR/NBNS spoofs to a victim system after one user challenge/response has been captured.
 * __LLMNR__ - Default = Enabled: (Y/N) Enable/Disable LLMNR spoofer.
 * __LLMNRTTL__ - Default = 30 Seconds: LLMNR TTL in seconds for the response packet.